 Blue-light blocking glasses are to be worn 1-2 hours before going to sleep in order to block light that interferes with sleep hormones.
 Especially important if you’re going to look at your phone or watch TV 2-3 hours before bed.

 Quality matters.
-There are cheap knock off glasses for $12 have poor quality lenses, but they are better than nothing (check these out on Amazon for $35).
+There are cheaper glasses have poor quality lenses, but they are better than nothing (check these out on Amazon for $35).